Tupescript Blogs

 Setting Up a TypeScript Node.js and Express Project

-mkdir ts-node-project
+mkdir ts-node-express

-cd ts-node-project
+cd ts-node-express

 npm init -y